KrzysztofLembryk/Arduino_Battery_Control/README.md

 - Make wifi either AP_STA mode or switching between two modes
 - change all global constants to pointers with allocated memory so that we can remotely change them via given endpoint
-- rewrite WebServer to ESPAsyncWebServer !!!!
-If async we need MUTEX for ServerData
+- If async we need MUTEX for ServerData
+-

 ## ESPAsyncWebServer - github, documentation
 https://github.com/ESP32Async/ESPAsyncWebServer/wiki#why-should-you-care